openschc/openschc/README.md

 - the last fragment

      Format: [ Rule ID | DTag |FCN|   MIC  |P1][    Payload     |P2]

+XXX is it allowed that the sender sends a last fragent with no payload ?

 - Abort message to abort the transmission.